 By default, you get the DAWNFILE, HepRepFile, RayTracer, VRML1FILE, VRML2FILE, ATree and GAGTree drivers.
-Additionally, you may choose from the OpenGL-Xlib, OpenGL-Motif, Qt, OpenInventor, RayTracerX, DAWN-Network and VRML-Network drivers, each of which can be selected with "Configure" or by setting the proper environment variable:
+Additionally, you may choose from the OpenGL-Xlib, OpenGL-Motif, Qt, OpenInventor, RayTracerX, DAWN-Network and VRML-Network drivers, each of which can be set at "Cmake" or "GNUMakefile step", see Section 4.
+(Of course, this has to be chosen from the set incorporated into the Geant4 libraries during their compilation.)